lenmus/lomse/examples/tutorials/tutorial-1-qt/README.md

     LomseDoorway&   m_lomse;        //the Lomse library doorway
     Presenter*      m_pPresenter;

     //the Lomse View renders its content on a bitmap.
-To manage it, Lomse
-    //associates the bitmap to a RenderingBuffer object.
-    //It is your responsibility to render the bitmap on a window.
-    //Here you define the rendering buffer and its associated memory
-    //for this View
-    RenderingBuffer     m_rbuf_window;
+We define here the
-    unsigned char*      m_pdata;                    //ptr to the bitmap int                 m_nBufWidth, m_nBufHeight;	//size of the bitmap
+    //memory area to be used to create the bitmap unsigned char*      m_pdata;                    //ptr to the bitmap int                 m_nBufWidth, m_nBufHeight;	//size of the bitmap